Prophetic Algorithms

 The Prediction Premium

 Prediction access has become a class divider as stark as augmentation.
-Those who can afford to see their future can avoid its worst outcomes.
-Those who can't are left navigating blind — which, paradoxically, may make them harder to predict.
+Those who can afford to see their future can act on it.
+Those who can't are left navigating blind โ€” which, paradoxically, may make them harder to predict.
+The poor are the Sprawl's most unpredictable population.
+No one is sure whether to consider this a tragedy or an advantage.

 Prediction-Resistant Identities

-Not everyone wants to be predictable.
-A growing counter-culture has developed techniques specifically designed to break prophetic algorithms.
+A growing counter-culture has developed techniques specifically designed to break prophetic algorithms โ€” not through randomness, but through genuine complexity that exceeds algorithmic modeling capacity.

 Neural Scrambling